Who We Are & What We Do

 Article VII.
 Meetings

-Section 1.
-An annual membership meeting shall be held in the month of May on a date to be determined by the Board President.
-Members shall be notified in writing at least two weeks prior to the date of the meeting.
-We request you attend the Annual Membership Meeting/Luncheon .
-This is not counted as a bi-monthly meeting.
+As of August 2024, regular Board meetings will be held monthly, with no meeting in July.
+The Annual Patron Meeting/Luncheon shall be held in the month of May on a date to be determined by the Board.
+Members shall be notified at least two weeks prior to the date of the meeting.
+We request you attend the Annual Patron Meeting/Luncheon.
+This is not counted as a monthly meeting.

-Section 2: Board Members can attend all meetings virtually or in person.
+Board members can attend meetings virtually, but in person attendance is preferred, when scheduled.
 A Zoom meeting room will be created for all meetings.

-Section 4.
-Meeting cancellations shall be posted in the library no later than 24 hours prior to such meeting.
+Meeting cancellations shall be posted no later than 24 hours prior to such meeting.

 Article VIII.
 Attendance Policy